taoteh1221/Open_Crypto_Tracker/README.txt

 wget -O RASPI-INSTALL.bash https://git.io/JenUe;chmod +x RASPI-INSTALL.bash;sudo ./RASPI-INSTALL.bash

 Follow the prompts.
-This automated script gives you the options to: install a PHP web server, download / setup / configure the latest version of the DFD Cryptocoin Values app automatically, setup a cron job automatically (for price alerts / charts), and setup SSH (to update / install web site files remotely to the web server via SFTP).
+This automated script gives you the options to: install / setup a PHP web server automatically, download / setup / configure the latest version of the DFD Cryptocoin Values app automatically, setup a cron job automatically (for price alerts / charts), and setup SSH (to update / install web site files remotely to the web server via SFTP) automatically.
 When that's all completed, it will display addresses / logins to access the app (write these down / save them for future use).

 ################################################################################################################